 c) Shelter in place procedure: What to do should campus or city police inform us someone with a firearm is in the vicinity, and that we need to secure the building.
 Link: https://safety.unl.edu/procedure/shooting-incident

 d) Bomb Threat: No signal has been designated for bomb procedures.
 In case of an emergency evacuation, follow the procedures for Fire Evacuation.
 For non-emergency situations, please exit the building promptly through the main exit, as directed by library staff.
 (More information on this is provided in the Emergency Preparedness section.)

-e) If the student is injured while at work: This information is on the Human Resources website:http://hr.unl.edu/benefits/riskmanagement/workerscomp.shtml
+e) If the employee is injured while at work: This information is on the Human Resources website: https://hr.unl.edu/benefits/riskmanagement/workerscomp.shtml

 Please report safety issues and any near-miss/close calls to the supervisor.